AFS Intercultural Programs

 AFS Intercultural Programs (or AFS, originally the American Field Service) is an international youth exchange organization.
 It consists of over 50 independent, not-for-profit organizations, each with its network of volunteers, professionally staffed offices, volunteer board of directors and website.
 In 2015, 12,578 students traveled abroad on an AFS cultural exchange program, between 99 countries.
 The US-based partner, AFS-USA, sends more than 1,000 US students abroad and places foreign students with more than 2,000 US families each year.
-As of 2022, more than 500,000 people have gone abroad with AFS and over 100,000 former AFS students live in the US.
+As of 2022, more than 500,000 people had gone abroad with AFS and over 100,000 former AFS students lived in the US.